WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

     )
 ```

+Not all applications can equally tolerate being reentrant in this way.
+Certainly, languages in the C family do not make this straightforward.
+In fact, an application would typically have to have been engineered appropriately, by, for example, ensuring that important global state is properly managed.

+However, desktop applications, written for operating systems such as Mac OS and Windows, are often already structured in terms of an event loop that monitors input events and schedules UI effects.
+Such an application can often make good use of JSPI: perhaps by removing the application's event loop and replacing it with the browser's event loop.

 ## Specification

 The `Suspender` object specified here is not made available to JavaScript via this API.
 Unless exported via some form of back-channel it will not participate in normal JavaScript execution.
 However, it does have an internal role within the API and so it is specified.